Fergus-Hayes/Unpacking_the_jet/README.md

 ## Recreating results

-To run the analysis for the Gaussian jet structure given GW170817 and a random seed of 73419243, use command:
+To run the analysis for the Gaussian jet structure given GW170817 and a random seed of 73419243, and save to a local directory './outpath' use command:

 ``` python sample_model_nessai.py --path ./outpath --struct GJ --GW170817 --randomseed 73419243 ```